trieloff/dev-live-slides/EXTRA_PROMPTS.md

 Implement the UI within the existing Card List block so only this page changes behavior based on its context/config.
 Keep keyboard accessibility and screen-reader labels.

 Analyze the project and the live website, implement the feature with descriptive commits, and open a PR identifying the tool/model and adding the `ai-generated` label.
 Prefer creating a branch in the same repository (instead of forking) and raise the PR from that branch.
+Include the correct preview link in the PR description.
 ```

 ### Block Party: In-card Actions and Quick View